Inuit are Indigenous people of the Arctic. The word Inuit means "the people" in the Inuit language of Inuktut. The singular of Inuit is Inuk.

 This group is called Nanilavut, which means "let's find them" in Inuktut.

-Through the guidance of the Nanilavut working group, comprehensive research was undertaken on finding Inuit lost loved ones from the past tuberculosis epidemic and a database is being finalized containing records of those that were sent away for medical treatment during the epidemic.
+Through the guidance of the Nanilavut working group, comprehensive research was undertaken on finding Inuit lost loved ones from the past tuberculosis epidemic, and a database was created containing records of those that were sent away for medical treatment during the epidemic.
 The Government of Canada is working in partnership with Inuit leadership on the Nanilavut initiative in order to properly address this historical wrong.

-In February 2017, the Prime Minister signed a declaration to create the Inuit-Crown Partnership Committee, which advances the shared priorities of Inuit and the Government of Canada.
-Canada is working through the Inuit-Crown Partnership Committee to finalize the federal response to Nanilavut to help bring closure and begin the healing process for families and communities.
+In February 2017, the Prime Minister signed a declaration to create the Inuit-Crown Partnership Committee (ICPC), which advances the shared priorities of Inuit and the Government of Canada.
+Canada is working through the ICPC to finalize the federal response to Nanilavut to help bring closure and begin the healing process for families and communities.

 Building Inuit economic success, including art